EBZebra/docs/edge/source/guide/configreference.md

 	<Username value="username"/>

 ### Password
 Specifies the password to be provided automatically when Enterprise Browser is instructed to navigate to any page that requires basic or digest HTTP authentication.
 If this setting is absent, a login prompt will be displayed with a password of (“”).
 In most cases, Enterprise Browser will permit one incorrect entry of credentials before presenting the HTTP 401 Unauthorized page.
-When used with IE engine, will permit multiple incorrect entries.
-Applies to Android and WM/CE.
+When used with IE engine, will permit multiple incorrect entries. **Applies to Android and WM/CE**.

 **Possible Values**